 - In response to how the strategic plan would deliver the Council's commitment to becoming carbon neutral by 2030, the Leader of the Council advised that West Northamptonshire Council is now a member of UK100, which is a network of local leaders who have pledged to lead a rapid transition to Net Zero with Clean Air in their communities ahead of the government's legal target which will inform the strategic plan how the Council will deliver its commitment to become carbon neutral by 2030. - The Council will be publishing its energy efficiency report on a regular basis in order to understand our carbon footprint, emissions, and progress towards the goal of becoming carbon neutral by 2030.
 Work is underway to understand how Capital budgets could be earmarked for capital works, however in the immediate future there were plans to add more solar panels to the roof of One Angel Square, and to make the best use of the Council's buildings estate as part of the ongoing office optimisation project. - The Business Intelligence service interacts will all other services Council-wide, in order to compile performance data to ensure that services are performing well and identified priorities are monitored and delivered against.
 Performance is monitored within services and owned by service Directors.
 Performance data is provided to both the Executive Programme Board and Executive Leadership Team. - Home to School Transport service for the county was hosted by West Northamptonshire Council and provided to North Northamptonshire Council, however this had recently been disaggregated.
-It is provided the following services: - Home to school transport for pupils of statutory school age (4 16 inclusive) under s509 of the Education Act 1996. - Pupils with Education Health and Care Plans (EHCP) of statutory school age - Students aged 16-18 in further education and continuing students aged 19 and over - Children's Social Care Transport, including respite care transport and family visits - Adult Social Care Transport - 4.3 At its meeting on 31 January 2023 (meeting 4) which took the form of a Task and Finish Group, the whole Committee received a short update on the draft Budget by the Chief key areas of the draft Budget 2023/2024 were considered by "Breakout Groups" of the Budget Task and Finish Group in relation to:

-Finance Officer who made reference to any changes that had emerged since the draft budget was produced.
+It is provided the following services: - ➤ Home to school transport for pupils of statutory school age (4 16 inclusive) under s509 of the Education Act 1996. - Pupils with Education Health and Care Plans (EHCP) of statutory school age - Students aged 16-18 in further education and continuing students aged 19 and over - Children's Social Care Transport, including respite care transport and family visits - Adult Social Care Transport - 4.3 At its meeting on 31 January 2023 (meeting 4) which took the form of a Task and Finish Group, the whole Committee received a short update on the draft Budget by the Chief Finance Officer who made reference to any changes that had emerged since the draft budget was produced.